Is There Anything Extra Required to Make An Insurance Contract Valid That is Over and Above That Which Makes Other Contracts Valid?

 For Validity of An Insurance Contract the Elements of Insurable Interest and Utmost Good Faith Are Required As Elements Additional to the Usual Six Elements Required Within Other Types of Contracts.

-A Helpful Guide For How to Understand the Foundational Elements of Contract Formation Within a Binding Insurance Policy
+Understanding the Foundational Elements of Contract Formation Within a Binding Insurance Policy

 An insurance policy is a contract; however, an insurance policy is a unique type of contract with legal rules that differ from the formation of generic contracts.
 The additional rules, or contract formation principles, are quite plain and obvious when reviewed consciously; however, without a conscious awareness and a few moments of genuine thought as to the purpose for the additional rules, such may seem confusing, unnecessary, or to the skeptically minded as just a scam of the insurance industry.